Look and feel

 Bothered with a highlighted code issue?
 Press Alt+Enter while you at the highlighted code and select Inspection [name of inspection], then you can choose to suppress the issue with comment or attribute or disable the corresponding code inspection.

 You can suppress all inspections with a single comment — mark code with

 // ReSharper disable Alland ReSharper will not complain about anything until it meets the corresponding

 // ReSharper restore All.

-- ReSharper's solution-wide analysis resolves visibility issues: you'll see if an internal member is used outside of its assembly and you'll never miss a single unused non-private member.
+ReSharper's solution-wide analysis resolves visibility issues: you'll see if an internal member is used outside of its assembly and you'll never miss a single unused non-private member.

-- You can go to the next/previous code issue in the file by pressing F12 / Shift+F12.
+You can go to the next/previous code issue in the file by pressing F12 / Shift+F12.

-- To find all localizable strings in your solution, set Localizable=Yes and Localizable Inspection=Pessimistic in the properties of the relevant projects, then find any such sting, which will be highlighted with curly underline, press Alt+Enter on it and choose Inspection 'Element is Localizable' | Find similar issues (more...).
+To find all localizable strings in your solution, set Localizable=Yes and Localizable Inspector=Pessimistic for the relevant projects, then find any such string, which will be highlighted with curly underline.
+Press Alt+Enter on it and choose Inspection [name of inspection] | Find all issues of this type in scope. (more...).

-- Place your caret on the
+Place your caret on the

 importif you work with VB.NET) directive and press Alt+F7.
 ReSharper will show where exactly this namespace is used (Finding Usages of a Symbol).